Trachoma

 Causes

-Trachoma is caused by certain subtypes of Chlamydia trachomatis, a bacterium that can also cause the sexually transmitted infection chlamydia.
+Trachoma is caused by certain subtypes of Chlamydia trachomatis, a bacterium that also can cause the sexually transmitted infection chlamydia.

 Risk factors